Overview of the Regulatory Process

 OAL Decision

-OAL Decision: Unless the Board requested an early effective date, upon approval by OAL, regulations become effective on one of four quarterly dates based on when OAL files the final regulations with the Secretary of State (SOS).
+OAL Decision: Unless the Board requested an early effective date, upon approval by OAL, regulations become effective on one of four quarterly dates (January 1, April 1, July 1, or October 1) based on when OAL files the final regulations with the Secretary of State (SOS).
 Following approval by OAL, Board staff will work internally to implement the new regulations.

 Additional Resources